TFAGaming/DiscordTS-Template/README.md

 > **Warning**
 If you are using repl.it, delete the **.env** file and use **Secrets** instead.

-To compile the TypeScript files to JavaScript files, use the command below:
+To compile the TypeScript files to JavaScript files & run the compiled files, use the command below:

 ```sh
 npm run build